Roehamn/PDFShrink/README.md

-Honestly this is only possible with chatgpt holding my hand pretty hard, but I really want to make this because for some reason it's impossible to find a decent tool to shrink a pdf that isn't locked behind a paywall pdf's are simple.
-I don't believe it should cost money to do a simple task like shrink.
+Honestly this is only possible with chatgpt holding my hand pretty hard, but I really want to make this because for some reason it's impossible to find a decent tool to shrink a pdf that isn't locked behind a paywall and/or the app is needlessly complex

-maybe later I'll try do like a reorder page thing we'll see, maybe I can't even do this 🤷‍♂️

-HERE GOES!!!!!1
+What I'd like to add:
+-Windows compatibility/release
+-Better dependency checks
+-Auto updater
+-Reorder pdf pages
+-merge pdfs
+-is upscale possible? hmmm....
+-python alternative?
+(I'm probably too dumb for anything else, so why not java?)